7 real tips for surviving and thriving in a long distance relationship

-Are you currently in a situation where you’re forced to wait a considerable amount of time, in order to just be with your partner?
-Has the COVID-19 pandemic separated you from your loved one?
-Is the long distance taking it’s toll on your relationship?
+Are you currently in a long distance relationship where you’re forced to wait a considerable amount of time just to be with your partner?
+Is the distance between you two starting to take its toll on your relationship?
+Explore real tips to manage waiting, build resilience, and maintain love through separation.

-I was going to live with him in Muscat, as soon as the family visa arrived.
-A promotion and a secure workplace, strengthened the chances of a quick reunion.
+I was set to live with him in Muscat as soon as the family visa came through.
+Arun’s promotion and a secure workplace, strengthened the chances of a quick reunion.

-However, as unfortunate/fortunate as it was, the promotion got delayed.
-I had left my job before the wedding, so I felt anxious and uneasy about this unexpected change.
+However, the promotion got delayed.
+I had already left my job before the wedding, so the unexpected delay left me feeling anxious and uneasy.

 This is us in 2015 one month after our wedding.

-Arun would call me often (thanks to imo and whatsapp) and I would pour my heart out, but the wait just seemed too hard to bear!
+Arun would call me often (thanks to IMO and Whatsapp) and I would pour my heart out!
+Still, the wait seemed unbearably long!

-Meanwhile, Arun acted wisely and arranged a visit visa and a suitable accommodation for the both of us.
-I finally landed in Muscat, a full 3 months after our wedding.
+In the meantime, Arun wisely arranged a visit visa and a suitable accommodation for the both of us.
+I finally landed in Muscat, 3 months after our wedding.

-Then in the next one and a half years, I visited the place a few more times.The family visa never came and we eventually moved to Bahrain.
-However the waiting period to just be together, though small, was quite an emotional challenge for me.
+Over the next year and a half, I visited a few more times but the family visa never came and we eventually moved to Bahrain.
+That waiting period to just be together, though relatively short, was emotionally challenging for me.

-Accept your situation- when you have to wait to be with your partner- Being Rubitah- family conversations here
+Accept your situation- tips to cope with your long distance relationship- Being Rubitah- family conversations here

 It’s easier said than done, I know.
-I wasn’t patient either, but if you have a family that supports your decisions and is emotionally there with you, you really have no reason to worry.
+I wasn’t patient either.
+But if you have a supportive family who stands by your decisions and is emotionally there with you, you really have no reason to worry.

 The lockdown is temporary and for our good future.
 Be assured that we will resume our lives sooner or later, together.

-In the case of any visa or career development (if that’s what is creating the hurdle to be together), it takes time and different companies in different countries, have different capacities, for running these processes.
+In the case of any visa or career-related hurdles, remember that these processes take time.
+Companies in different countries, operate at different capacities, for running these processes.

 So hold on, both of you- it will all come through.